AT A GLANCE

 Student musicians also participate in our various Chamber Ensembles as well as in private music instruction from top Chicago professionals like well-known classical guitarist Norman Ruiz.

+At the heart of Trinity’s mission lies its commitment to its four core values—Christ Centered, Community Focused, Church Connected, and Culturally Engaged.
 Trinity’s purpose is to enable its graduates to think and live like Christians in the 21st century.
 We believe that God calls his people into many kinds of service; Trinity’s calling is to prepare them to serve for His glory.

 Be a part of the Trinity community